-- 1. Who will operate each node in the initial cluster? - 2.
+- 1. Who will operate a node in the initial cluster? - 2.
 What will the replication factor be?
-(It should be 3 or more.) - 3.
-Who will deploy the first node, second node, etc.?
+(It must be 3 or more for RethinkDB failover to work.) - 3.
+Which node will be responsible for sending the commands to configure the RethinkDB database?